dubiacc/website/articles/en/fssp/index.md

 approach?
 Why not just try to reform the Church from the inside instead of risking a schism?

-# FSSP: Betrayal of Faith in exchange for "full communion"
+# FSSP: Betrayal of Faith in exchange for Communion

 In traditional Catholic circles, it is often not understood that the "schism" between the Novus Ordo and the Latin Mass isn't just about the Mass; it's